 Go into your Settings and tap Location and ensure that your location services are on.
-You should be able to toggle it at the top right hand of your screen.
-It should be green and the button to the right.
+You should also be able to enable it from the quick toggles when pulling down the notification bar.

-Now the first category under Location should be Mode, tap that and make sure it's set to High accuracy.
-This uses your GPS as well as your Wi-Fi and mobile networks to estimate your location.
-This will use more battery but will utilize all available methods to give you the most accurate location possible.
+The first category under Location should be Mode.
+Tap it and make sure it's set to High accuracy.
+This uses your GPS as well as Wi-Fi and mobile networks to estimate your location.
+Of course, this setting will use more battery but will utilize all available methods to give you the most accurate location possible.

-If you suspect your compass is not working accurately you can force it to recalibrate.
-For this, you will need a compass app.
+If you suspect your GPS signal is not up to snuff, you can force it to recalibrate.
+To do this you will need a compass app.
 Some phones come with one already pre-installed.
-If so, fire it up and go through the process of recalibration to give your GPS signal a much-needed refresh.
+If yours does, fire it up and go through the process of recalibration to give your GPS signal a much-needed refresh.